Items Needed to Change a Car Tire

 Once stopped, put your car in park and engage the parking break.
 This is another safety measure to help your car remain in place while you change the tire.

+Step 2.
 Put Out Warning Devices

 If you have flares or reflective warning triangles, set them out according to product instructions.
 Use extreme caution and never turn your back to oncoming traffic.